dougli/toolsmith/README.md

 - **Pydantic support:** Pydantic types get automatically serialized and deserialized.
 - **Unopinionated:** Toolsmith gets out of the way in terms of how you want to wire up the LLM loop.
 - **Fast:** Highly performant based on Pydantic's speed.
+- **Async support:** Built-in support for async functions with parallel execution of multiple tool calls.

 ## Installation